ymwjbxxq/aws-appconfig/README.md

 * AWS::AppConfig::Application defines the “application”, the component where we group all our configurations
 * AWS::AppConfig::ConfigurationProfile defines the configuration, what in the end we will refer from the lambda to get the JSON
 * AWS::AppConfig::HostedConfigurationVersion is the “glue” that connects a configuration, an application the JSON that defines the configuration.
-As we mentioned above it is possible to avoid hardcoding values, by using transformations and S3 for the uploading phase only.
+As mentioned above, it is possible to avoid hardcoding values by using transformations and S3 for the uploading phase only.
 We will show this in section 5.
-* AWS::AppConfig::DeploymentStrategy a deployment strategy defines important criteria for rolling out your configuration to the designated targets.
-A deployment strategy includes the overall duration required, a percentage of targets to receive the deployment during each interval, an algorithm that defines how percentage grows, and bake time.
-Can be linear or exponential.
+* AWS::AppConfig::DeploymentStrategy a deployment strategy defines critical criteria for rolling out your configuration to the designated targets.
+A deployment strategy includes the overall duration required, a percentage of marks to receive the deployment during each interval, an algorithm that defines how the rate grows, and bake time.
+It can be linear or exponential.
-* AWS::AppConfig::Environment defines a logical deployment group of AppConfig targets (for example you can define a logical structure like Web, Mobile, Back-end etc., to separate environments configurations).
+* AWS::AppConfig::Environment defines a logical deployment group of AppConfig targets (for example, you can specify a logical structure like Web, Mobile, Back-end etc., to separate environments configurations).
 * AWS::AppConfig::Deployment starts the deployment of the configuration.

 Very important is to highlight that the limitations that CloudFormation has:

 * The documented way to pass the configuration content (in our case JSON) is to hardcode it in the template
-* It does not support loading of JSON files from your local pipeline or filesystem, but only hardcoded texts of max 4K.
+* It does not support the loading of JSON files from your local pipeline or filesystem, but only hardcoded texts of max 4K.

 **Workaround**

 The workaround is by using CloudFormation Transformations and using an S3 Bucket for the loading phase:

-* Add an extra string in the JSON "Content: |", to be processed by the transformation (see next subsection)
+* Add an extra string in the JSON "Content: |" to be processed by the transformation (see next subsection)
 * Upload the JSON to S3
 * Provide the link to the CloudFormation to upload this file in the transformation
 * After the deployment is done, the bucket can be removed